evilaliv3/janus/README.md

 Over this sockets, before a packet, it's always appended it's size (16bit), and Janus expects to receive data back with this precise format.
 The code is a portable and optimized rewrite of a first idea implemented in SniffJoke software written by Claudio Agosti.
 Janus overrides the actual routing table, creating a fake gateway with the aim to block packets after the kernel (on outgoing traffic) and before the kernel (on incoming traffic).
+Janus registers a fake arp entry with the aim to block packets after the kernel (on outgouing traffic) and before the kernel (on incoming traffic)

 # Requirements